Pages from the book, "The Philosophy and Science of Health"--Dr.

 make significant penetration into the food markets of America.
 Support

-for dairy opposition to margarine faded during World War II because
+for dairy opposition to margarine faded during World War II because there

-supplying the military.
+military.

 Flax oils and fish oils, which were common in the stores and considered

-dietary staples before the American population became diseased, have
+dietary staples before the American population became diseased, have disappeared

-and supplying the product in 1950.
+the product in 1950.

-More recently, one of the most important of the remaining, genuinely
+More recently, one of the most important of the remaining, genuinely beneficial,

-that portrayed it as a saturated fat that causes heart failure.
-As a
+it as a saturated fat that causes heart failure.
+As a result, it has virtually

-result, it has virtually disappeared from the supermarket shelves.
-Thus
+disappeared from the supermarket shelves.
+Thus was coconut oil removed

-was coconut oil removed from the food chain and replaced with soy oil,
+from the food chain and replaced with soy oil, cottonseed oil and rapeseed

-cottonseed oil and rapeseed oil.14 Our parents and grandparents would
+oil.14 Our parents and grandparents would never have swapped a fine, healthy

-never have swapped a fine, healthy oil like coconut oil for these cheap,
+oil like coconut oil for these cheap, junk oils.
+It was shortly after

-US populace lost its war on fat.
-For many years, coconut oil had been
+this successful media blitz that the US populace lost its war on fat.

-our most effective dietary weight-control agent.
+For many years, coconut oil had been our most effective dietary weight-control

 The history of the engineered adulteration of our once-clean food supply